MoritzLaurer/prompt_templates/README.md

     messages=messages_anthropic["messages"],
     max_tokens=1000
 )
-print(response.content[0].text[:100], "...")
+print(response.content[0].text[:100], "...")  # doctest: +SKIP
-# Sure, I can create a tic-tac-toe game for you in Python.
+#Sure, I can create a tic-tac-toe game for you in Python.
 Here's a simple implementation: ...

 ```

 Or with the [Google Gen AI SDK](https://github.com/googleapis/python-genai) for Gemini 2.0